microsoft/nni/docs/NNICTLDOC.md

     * Description

-      You can use this command to update an experiment's concurrency.
+      You can use this command to update an experiment's duration.

     * Usage